Lavdani

 Lavdani (Λάβδανη) is a village and a former community in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Pogoni, of which it is a municipal unit.
 The municipal unit has an area of 48.191 km^{2}, the community 31.866 km^{2}.
 Population 119 (2021).
+The community consists of the villages Lavdani, Kato Lavdani and Vristovo.